 Create an Incident

 If you determine that an account has been compromised, you can create an incident right from the alert.
-Click the Create Incident button.
+Click Create Incident.
 Follow the instructions in Handling an Account Takeover.

 Note that if you create an incident from an alert, the incident might be based on an inbox rule or suspicious sign in.
 In these cases, you know which of your accounts was compromised, but you might not have a suspicious email.
 When you are working with the wizard, you can specify that you do not have a sample of a malicious email.